m8e/docker-script/portainer/README.md

 ## IMAGE MAINTAINER
 The official build by portainer
-- <a href="https://hub.docker.com/r/portainer/portainer/" title="Portainer a Simple management UI for Docker." target="_blank">portainer/portainer</a>
+- <a href="https://hub.docker.com/r/portainer/portainer/" title="Portainer a simple management UI for Docker." target="_blank">portainer/portainer</a>

 ## REQUIREMENT
 Portainer need to interact with your docker daemon.
 To make this happen you have two choices :